 Sets batch mode on, which prevents asking for passwords or passphrases.
 Use passphraseless user keys to authenticate.

-Protocol version 1 allows specification of a single cipher.
+Protocol version 1 (which is deprecated and not recommended) allows specification of a single cipher.
 The supported values are "3des", "blowfish", and "des".

 Force target to be a directory.